syranez/ghostscript-fu/graphics/README.md

 + moveto

-    Moves the pen to these absolute position.
+    Moves the pen to these absolute position, defining a starting point.

     Syntax: